sg7801/Compiler/README.md

 ### Type - Checking :
 This phase takes the abstract syntax tree and generates a symbol table.
 It primarily performs the semantic analysis along with type checking.
 This phase is implemented in **symboltable.c** module.
 ### Code Generation :
 This phase takes syntax tree & symbol table, generates the assembly code in .asm file.
-This phase is implemented in **codegeneration.c** module.
+This phase is implemented in **codegenerator.c** module.

 ## Input :
 The compiler can take input in the text format (.txt files).